Morrtin/Ubuntu-Server-All-In-One/README.md

 bash ./01_Kernel_update
 ```

+* Create xbmc user and add it to sudo group
+* Logon to xbmc user via SSH
-* ...and run the following on the machine afterwards to install and configure XBMC (NVIDIA, ATI and Intel video cards supported):
+* ...and run the following to install and configure XBMC (NVIDIA, ATI and Intel video cards supported):

 ```
 cd ~